davidwestfield/TotalBlackTheme/README.md

 # TotalBlackTheme

 Teaching myself CSS by making a global theme.
 Tested on Linux with Firefox 54 running compact dark theme.
 The goal is to run over the internet with a paintbrush: black out uncessary information while making important data more vibrant.
-I try to retain valuable content like buttons/input fields, but sometimes things get covered up.
-Global theme downsides ¯\(ツ)/¯

 TODO: